-Test ID: CHSBP Chronic Hepatitis Profile (Type B), Serum
+Test ID: CHSBP Chronic Hepatitis B Monitoring Profile, Serum

 Reporting Name

-Evaluating patients with suspected or confirmed chronic hepatitis B
+Evaluating and monitoring individuals with known chronic hepatitis B

 Profile Information